-Rating 0 1 2 3 Element A Does an established school improvement team bring together representatives from all stakeholder groups which can include parents, teachers, students, school health professionals, support staff and community members, allowing them to share responsibilities and decision-making governance and advocacy on a regular basis?
-There is no established school improvement team that brings together representatives from all stakeholder groups which can include parents, teachers, students, school health professionals, support staff and community members, allowing them to share responsibilities and decision-making governance and advocacy groups which can include parents, teachers, students, school health professionals, support staff and community members, allowing them to share responsibilities and decision-making governance and advocacy, established An established school improvement team designed to bring together representatives from all stakeholder groups which can include parents, teachers, students, school health professionals, support staff and community members, allowing them to share responsibilities and decision-making governance and advocacy, but it does not meet on a regular basis An established school improvement team brings together representatives from all stakeholder groups which can include parents, teachers, students, school health professionals, support staff and community members, allowing them to share responsibilities and decision-making governance and advocacy on a regular basis
+Rating 0 1 2 3 team bring together representatives from all stakeholder groups which can include parents, teachers, students, school health professionals, support staff and community members, allowing them to share responsibilities school improvement team that brings together representatives from all stakeholder groups which can include parents, teachers, students, school health professionals, support staff and community members, allowing them to share responsibilities and decision-making governance and School improvement team designed to bring together representatives from all stakeholder groups which can include parents, teachers, students, school health professionals, support staff and community members, allowing them to share responsibilities and decision-making governance and advocacy, established but seldom, if ever, meets An established school improvement team designed to bring together representatives from all stakeholder groups which can include parents, teachers, students, school health professionals, support staff and community members, allowing them to share responsibilities and decision-making governance and advocacy, but it does not meet on a regular basis An established school improvement team brings together representatives from all stakeholder groups which can include parents, teachers, students, school health professionals, support staff and community members, allowing them to share responsibilities and decision-making governance and advocacy on a regular basis

-Rating 0 1 2 3 Element B Does the school communicate its Integrated Action Plan to all stakeholders, including updates, successes and changes?
-The school does not communicate its Integrated Action Plan to all stakeholders The school communicates its Integrated Action Plan to all stakeholders once a year The school communicates its Integrated Action Plan to all stakeholders twice a year The school communicates its Integrated Action Plan to all stakeholders, including updates, successes and changes throughout the year Element C Does school staff provide resources and multiple avenues for ongoing two-way communication with families, inviting families to understand, experience, inform, and support the well-rounded academic and social and emotional development of their students in partnership with the school?
-School staff do not yet communicate with families about well-rounded academic and social emotional development of their students School staff provide updates to families about the school's efforts to promote well-rounded academic and social emotional development of their students School staff regularly communicate with and invite feedback from families about the school's efforts to promote students' well-rounded academic and social emotional development of their students School staff provide resources and multiple avenues for ongoing two-way communication with families, inviting families to understand, experience, inform, and support the well-rounded academic and social and emotional development of their students in partnership with the school Element D Does the school support families in their responsibilities to monitor student progress towards individual learning goals?
+Rating 0 1 2 3 Element B Does the school communicate its Integrated Action Plan to all stakeholders, including updates, successes and changes? all stakeholders The school communicates its Integrated Action Plan to all stakeholders once a year The school communicates its Integrated Action Plan to all stakeholders twice a year The school communicates its Integrated Action Plan to all stakeholders, including updates, successes and changes throughout the year Element C Does school staff provide resources and multiple avenues for ongoing two-way communication with families, inviting families to understand, experience, inform, and support the well-rounded academic and social and emotional development of their students in partnership with the school?
+School staff provide updates to families about the school's efforts to promote well-rounded academic and social emotional development of their students School staff regularly communicate with and invite feedback from families about the school's efforts to promote students' well-rounded academic and social emotional development of their students School staff provide resources and multiple avenues for ongoing two-way communication with families, inviting families to understand, experience, inform, and support the well-rounded academic and social and emotional development of their students in partnership with the school Element D Does the school support families in their responsibilities to monitor student progress towards individual learning goals?
 School does not support families in their responsibilities to monitor student progress towards individual learning goals School minimally supports families in their responsibilities to monitor student progress towards individual learning goals School has some methods to support families in their responsibilities to monitor student progress towards individual learning goals School supports families in their responsibilities to monitor student progress towards individual learning goals